plone/volto/docs/source/upgrade-guide/index.md

 ### Node.js version support: adding 22, dropping 18

-Added support for Node.js 22, since it will become LTS on 2024-10-29.
+Added support for Node.js 22.
+It is the long-term support (LTS) release effective 2024-10-29.

 Long Term Support (LTS) for {term}`Node.js` 18 by the Node.js community will end on 2025-04-30.
 Volto 18 no longer supports Node.js 18, since Volto only supports the latest two LTS versions.